Suavek85/Music-Song-App-with-Redux/README.md

 ## General info

 Reactjs app allowing to find current top 3 songs of any musician or band.
 And to add or remove them from the Favorites section.
-It also shows Brazil's, USA and UK Top 3 chart and allows to add those songs to Favorites section as well.
+It also shows Brazil's, USA and Spain's Top 3 chart and allows to add those songs to Favorites section as well.
+Songs can be viewed on Youtube.

 My own idea![🤓](https://mail.google.com/mail/e/1f913), created from scratch.[🔨](https://mail.google.com/mail/e/1f528)